 Highways structural maintenance

-This 'Highway Infrastructure Asset Management Strategy' sets out how we will manage the highway network, taking into consideration customer needs, local priorities and asset condition.
-It presents our strategy for the management of our highway assets as at April 2016 and allows planning over both the short and long term, whilst delivering a minimum whole life cost.
+The 'Highway Infrastructure Asset Management Strategy' sets out how we will manage the highway network, taking into consideration people's needs, local priorities and the condition of paths, roads and highways.

-Condition surveys of all the district's roads and some footways are undertaken, in accordance with:
+We carry out condition surveys of all the district's roads and some footways.
+In line with:

 • Government National Indicator NI168 Principal Roads where maintenance should be considered